mandelakori/multimodal-fraud-detection/README.md

 ## Goals

-- Integrate audio and text features into a unified multi-modal pipeline.
+- Integrate audio and text features into a unified multimodal pipeline.
 - Extract and leverage **audio characteristics** such as duration, pitch, and loudness.
 - Capture **emotional cues** from speech that indicate suspicious intent.
-- Provide a reproducible and interpretable model for multi-modal fraud detection.
+- Provide a reproducible and interpretable model for multimodal fraud detection.

 ## Demo